 HOUSE BILL 1079

 A Washington law determines whether students can be considered residents of Washington eligible to pay in-state resident tuition rates at public institutions (RCW 28B.15.012).
 This law was revised in 2003 to allow certain students attending public colleges and universities to be eligible for resident student tuition rates.
-In 2014, the state’s financial aid law was amended so these students are eligible to be considered for need-based state aid (State Need Grant) if they are attending either public or participating private colleges in Washington (RCW28B.92.101).
+In 2014, House Bill 6523 – the Real Hope Act was passed.
+The state’s financial aid law was amended so that these students are eligible to be considered for need-based state aid (State Need Grant) if they are attending either public or participating private colleges in Washington (RCW28B.92.101).
 For information on eligibility and the application process for State Need Grant, please visit www.readysetgrad.org/wasfa.

 To qualify for resident tuition status and/or State Need Grant eligibility, students must complete a affidavit/declaration/certification if they have met the following conditions: